A Company In Trouble

 Role of the Guaranty Associations

-The guaranty association cooperates with the commissioner and the receiver in determining whether the company can be rehabilitated or if the failed company should be liquidated and its policies transferred to financially sound insurance companies.
-Once the liquidation is ordered, the guaranty association provides coverage to the company’s policyholders who are state residents (up to the limits specified by state laws—see below).
+The guaranty association cooperates with the commissioner and the receiver in pre-liquidation planning.
+Once the liquidation is ordered, the guaranty association provides coverage to the company’s policyholders who are state residents (up to the levels specified by state laws—see below; any benefit amounts above the guaranty asociation benefit levels become claims against the company's remaining assets).
 For a complete listing of each state’s laws regarding this coverage, see Guaranty Association Laws in the “Facts & Figures” section.

 [ Back ]

-While laws governing maximum limits and types of policies covered vary from state to state, virtually all states offer at least the following limits.
-Check your state association’s Web site, because many states offer higher limits for certain products:
+While laws governing maximum limits and types of policies covered vary from state to state, most states are consistent with the NAIC Model Act and provide coverage at least in the amounts specified below.
+Check your state association’s website to confirm the applicable benefit levels in your state.

 [ Back ]